MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/developer/how-to/smart-assist-scenario.md

 The custom actions required for implementing similar case suggestions include the following:

-1. Open any entity form, for example `OpenFrom`.
+1. Open any entity form using the [openForm](/powerapps/developer/model-driven-apps/clientapi/reference/xrm-navigation/openform) client API.
 2. Copy to Conversation Control.
 3. Open th URL in App tab.